‘To be or not to be’ Hamlet, William Shakespeare

 There is a constant communication between these nerve cells which through electrical impulses and special chemicals called Neuro- Transmitters.

 In order to communicate, each one of your nerve cells sends an electrical impulse down its ‘wire’, this then hits a synaptic gap.
 At this point chemicals are released which communicate to other nerve cells next to it.

 However, and this is the amazing bit, those Neuro transmitter chemicals leak out from this gap and roam free around all the other cells in your body.
 The proof of this is these chemicals have been found throughout the whole body, not just in your brain or nervous system but literally everywhere in your body!

 So let’s say you wake up and think “I am feeling feverish” even if there are no symptoms of it.
 You are basically feeding your unconscious mind and your body that you ARE feverish.
 So they abide by it and you become active to viruses.
 Just a thought has the power to open your body to different kinds of illness and then eventually when you do get fever you think to yourself “I knew it”.

 Your thoughts affect your state of well being.
 Every single cell in your body is aware of the process and is calculating your wellness and long-term health on your state of your mind/thoughts.

-NLP is a power packed tool which is extremely beneficial for people in the healthcare sector.
+NLP training has power packed tools which are extremely beneficial for people in the healthcare sector.
 If you are a service provider, doctor, patient or anything in between; NLP tools can drastically help you in your field of work.